ropensci/roweb3/content/blog/2022-02-02-pkgcheck-action/index.md

 featured: false
 description: |
   All packages submitted for peer-review with rOpenSci are checked by our
-  {pkgcheck} package.
+  pkgcheck package.
-  This post describes a new GitHub action which can be used to run {pkgcheck}.
+  This post describes a new GitHub action which can be used to run pkgcheck.
 tags:
   - ropensci-review-bot
   - pkgcheck